nuhame/mlpug/README.md

 manager.start_training()
 ```
 ### 'Hello World' with Tensorflow
-Below we will focus only on the minor differences between using MLPug with PyTorch and Tensorflow.
+Below we will focus only on the minor differences between using mlpug with PyTorch and Tensorflow.

-To use MLPug with Tensorflow
+To use mlpug with Tensorflow
 ```python
 import mlpug.tensorflow as mlp
 ```